Review of The Night Land (1912)

 Humanity fading away in the Last Redoubt, beset on all sides by an enigmatic and dangerous universe, yet looking inward.

 Iconic weird horror and “spirit romance”.
+It’s Byron’s “Darkness” (1816) again, bigger on every scale but quality.
 Like Lovecraft, I appreciate the macabre vision.
 It is a fine image both of human narcissism—albeit specifically Hodgson’s—and of cosmic indifference to the same.
 It’s a feat of fantasy worldbuilding and a profound failure in other ways.

 Hodgson gets some of the details right: Playing up sounds and smells in the absence of light, setting the story in a caldera of sorts—“the Mighty Chasm”—where volcanism heats the ground a little, and speculating that above the steep walls of this caldera, the ruins are covered in snow.
 Animal life is quite rare for a wilderness and most things are poisonous.
 Other details make less sense.
 Inexplicably, there are still leafy trees standing, the air is still breathable, and the foundation of the Redoubt is both very deep and geologically stable.